evilsocket/ergo/README.md

     ergo <action> -h

+Start by printing the available actions by running `ergo help`, you can also print the software version (ergo, keras and tensorflow versions) and some hardware info with `ergo info` to verify your installation.

 #### Creating a Project

-Start by printing the available actions by running `ergo help`, you can also print the software version (ergo, keras and tensorflow versions) and some hardware info with `ergo info` to verify your installation.

-Once ready, create a new project named `example`:
+Once ready, create a new project named `example` (`ergo create -h` to see how to customize the initial model):

     ergo create example